Year Joined MKLM: 2011

 City: Phnom Penh

-Project Goal: Facilitate building critical thinking skills and tools for active reflection among Cambodia university students.
+Project Goal(s): Develop students’ critical thinking skills and tools for active reflection

-Maria is working as a philosophy instructor at RUPP where she currently teaches critical thinking to undergraduates.
-Local Cambodian business associations and international agencies have identified a lack of critical thinking skills as a significant issue in the country; however, Maria believes these tools are not only important for creating a productive work force and carving a successful development path for Cambodia.
-“The ability to think critically,” she says, “to ask questions, to be reflective about oneself and others—this ability is an essential tool for students to learn to be intentional about how they want to be in the world and about what they want that world to be.
-Cambodia’s youth, 60% of the population, need this more than ever before.”
+“The ability to think critically,” Maria says, “to ask questions, to be reflective about oneself and others – this ability is an essential tool for students to learn to be intentional about how they want to be in the world and about what they want that world to be.
+Cambodia’s youth, 60% of the population, need this more than ever.”